 Increasing awareness about climate change will continue to impact customer preferences, leading to increased demand for products and services with a low climate impact.
 The risk of not being able to meet these demands by making the transition to a low-carbon economy may have a significant impact on our companies’ competitiveness.
-This is relevant for all our companies, perhaps with the exception of our healthcare businesses in the short-term as their customers primarily prioritise other aspects when choosing a care provider.
+This is relevant for all our companies, although perhaps less so for our healthcare businesses in the short term as their customers primarily prioritise other aspects when choosing a care provider.

-Meanwhile, we see several opportunities related to climate change, particularly as our strategy is to invest in technology-enabled and disruptive businesses.
-The main opportunity relates to being consumers’ preferred choice by leveraging new technology to take the lead in developing products and services with a low or positive climate impact.
-Compared to more analogue business models, our companies are in a good position to accelerate the pace of transformation to meet the increasing demands of their increasingly climate-conscious customer base.
+Meanwhile, we see several opportunities related to climate change, particularly as our strategy is to invest in technologyenabled and innovative businesses.
+The main opportunity is to be consumers’ preferred choice by leveraging new technology to take the lead in developing products and services with a low or positive climate impact.
+Compared to more analogue business models, our companies are in a good position to accelerate the pace of transformation to meet the growing demands of their increasingly climate-conscious customer base.
 More details on the climate-related risks and opportunities for each of our sectors and sub-sectors, as well as case studies of our companies taking the lead in combatting climate change, are available on Kinnevik’s website.